Dev-Dami/tini-log/docs/transports.md

 # Transports

-Transports are responsible for sending log messages to a specific destination, such as the console or a file. `teeny-logger` comes with two built-in transports: `ConsoleTransport` and `FileTransport`.
+Transports are responsible for sending log messages to a specific destination, such as the console or a file. `tini-log` comes with two built-in transports: `ConsoleTransport` and `FileTransport`.

 ## Console Transport